 A survey of women's experience, values, roles and responsibilities in world religions and spiritual movements.
-This course satisfies a requirement for the Gender Studies Curriculum and the United States Cultural Studies requirement for the General Education curriculum.
+This course satisfies a requirement for the Gender Studies Curriculum.

 RELG 262.
 Sin, Salvation and Social Change.

 This course explores social change-institutional and systemic, local and grassroots-with the aid of the theological categories of sin and salvation.
 Understanding sin, in part, as disordered desire, we will note the ways that greed and exploitation call for a collective moral response.
 Understanding that salvation is cosmic and communal in scope (and not merely private and individualistic), we will examine the quest for social change as a desire for the health and well-being of the whole created order.